 Remember to listen to your body on that day.
 Don’t do anything that doesn’t feel right but still enjoy your training and understand the benefits it can have to help you feel strong and confident during and after your pregnancy.

-If you have any questions on the above or would like some advice on women's personal fitness on how we could help you, don’t hesitate, visit our gym in West London – or request a CALLBACK or EMAIL US we would love to hear from you.
+If you have any questions on the above or would like some advice on women’s personal fitness on how we could help you, don’t hesitate, visit one of our personal training gyms – or request a CALLBACK or EMAIL US we would love to hear from you.